-provisions has fallen over this period from 42 percent to 18 percent, while the share agreeing or agreeing with provisions has fallen from 72 percent to 32 percent..
+28.4 percent in 2000 to 61.6 percent in 2021.
+The fraction agreeing without provisions has fallen over this period from 42 percent to 18 percent, while the share agreeing or agreeing with provisions has fallen from 72 percent to 32 percent.

-The changing views on the respective roles of the Fed and fiscal authorities in managing business cycles is not surprising, given the active use of fiscal policy in response to the global financial crisis in 2008-09 and during COVID-19 in 2020-2021.
+The changing views on the respective roles of the Fed and fiscal authorities in managing business cycles are not surprising, given the active use of fiscal policy in response to the global financial crisis in 2008-09 and during COVID-19 in 2020-21.
 In 2000, 28.5 percent disagreed with the proposition that the Fed, not fiscal policies, should manage business cycles; by 2021, this fraction had risen to 66.6 percent.